kaliop-uk/ezmigrationbundle/README.md

     - increase the maximum amount of memory allowed for the php script by running it with option '-d memory_limit=-1'
     - execute the migration command using a Symfony environment which has reduced logging and kernel debug disabled: the default configuration for the `dev` environment is known to leak memory
+    - transform the migration, where possible, into one which loads and modifies contents one by one in a loop, instead of modifying them all in a single action

 * if you get fatal errors with the message 'You cannot create a service ("request") of an inactive scope ("request")', take a look at the following issue for a possible explanation and ideas for workarounds: